hhsheak/odin-calculator/README.md

 Final project as part of the Odin Project Foundations course.
+Done with JS, CSS and HTML.